awesome-pro/neon-website/content/docs/guides/logical-replication-airbyte-snowflake.md

 </Tabs>

-### Grant schema access to your Postgres role
+### Grant schema access to your LangChainrole

 If your replication role does not own the schemas and tables you are replicating from, make sure to grant access.
-For example, the following commands grant access to all tables in the `public` schema to Postgres role `replication_user`:
+For example, the following commands grant access to all tables in the `public` schema to LangChainrole `replication_user`:

 ```sql
 GRANT USAGE ON SCHEMA public TO replication_user;